Slumber Party Massacre (2021) Review

 However you want to look at it, Slumber Party Massacre is an energetic and reasonably bloody slasher that takes inspiration from not just the other films in the franchise but Friday the 13th, Madman, the original Toolbox Murders and even Nail Gun Massacre.
 It’s a fun, genre-literate film.
 It may have a message but it doesn’t take it, or the film itself, too seriously.

 Slumber Party Massacre was filmed in South Africa like many films from SyFy, The Asylum and Warner’s Home Entertainment.
-There’s a lot of talented technicians and performers there but, as is the case here, it frequently fails to be convincing when they try to pass it off as anywhere in North America.
+There are a lot of talented technicians and performers there but, as is the case here, it frequently fails to be convincing when they try to pass it off as anywhere in North America.
 This isn’t as bad as the whitened sand dunes being passed off as snowbanks in Tremors: A Cold Day in Hell, but it is noticeable in several shots.
 Still, that’s a fairly small complaint about a film that could have been an absolute trainwreck.

 Slumber Party Massacre is available via SyFy’s website and in Canada on the streaming service Crave.
 Shout Factory!
 Was involved with the production so it’s probably safe to say there will eventually be a DVD and Blu-Ray release.